Deep Six Study and Daily Devotional

 Every preacher's dream is to see the truth he preaches lived out in the lives of those he preaches to and certainly this is as it should be.
 This dream is rooted in our Heavenly Father's desire that there would never be unlived truth in the lives of His people.
 Our church is dedicated to the purpose of helping people Live Fully, and one way we do that is to encourage a deeper study of the truth they hear on Sundays throughout the other six days of the week.
 Accordingly, each week we provide (1) the Deep Six Study and (2) the Daily Devotional.

 (1) Deep Six Study - accessed via "Discussion Notes" button located under the video message on the "Watch" page of the website.
 Printed copies also available at the Connect Desk in the church lobby.
-Note: the Deep Six Study is being done by Tom Main and will be posted below.
+Note: the Deep Six Study is being done by Tom Main and is posted below.

 (2) Daily Devotional - The Devotionals are done by Ken Hart and are available online Monday through Saturday on a daily basis at www.capecodchurch.com/daily or the "Daily Devotional" button at the bottom of the "Home" page.
 The devotions build on and expand from the Sunday message.
 It is our desire, our hope, and our prayer for this devotional section to be a useful Spiritual Life tool that our church family can benefit from throughout the year.
 Each day's devotional will typically consist of Scripture connected with the message, a commentary, and a prayer response.
 We trust the Daily Devotional will assist you as you seek to live out the truth of God's word on a daily basis.